 Dr. Jian Wang received a master’s degree in physiology in 1989 from the Southeast University of Nanjing, China, where he served as a medical school teacher for several years.
 He received a master’s degree in audiology in 1998 and a PhD in hearing science in 2000 from the State University of New York at Buffalo.
-He joined the faculty at the School of Human Communication Disorders in 2001.
+He joined the faculty at the School of Communication Sciences and Disorders in 2001.
 He teaches basic courses in hearing science and instrumentation for audiology, as well as a seminar in selected topics in audiology.

 Dr. Wang’s publications and presentations focus on a variety of topics in hearing science, including: cochlear gene therapy for the prevention of hearing loss due to aging, noise and ototoxic drugs, mechanisms of noise-induced hearing loss, and coding and plasticity in the auditory system induced by hearing loss.